Let’s face it, life dishes out the unexpected and undesired. A lot. The only thing we’re in control of is how we respond, right?

 On top of that, my arrival at Tremont coincided with massive storms—one of the reasons I opted to drive instead of ride.
 While a nice soft rain makes for excellent photography, flooding and torrential downpours don’t exactly make for ideal shooting conditions.

 My main goal heading to the workshop this time was to stretch my boundaries by bonding with my telephoto lens, a piece of equipment I’ve always struggled to use effectively.
-I made some attempts but the weather simply made it the wrong tool for the job.
+I made some attempts while I was there but the weather simply made it the wrong tool for the job.
 That’s a challenge that will have to wait for another time.

 In spite of this year’s challenges, I still call the workshop a resounding success.
 We immersed ourselves in shooting along Tremont Road and the Lynn Camp Prong.
 For me, the conditions meant embracing my wheelhouse—macro photography.
 That normally means a metric ton of flower shots but this time I made a little snail friend which is about as close as I get to wildlife photography.
 Even keeping up with Speed Racer as I affectionately call him (her?) was quite challenging.

-And we were still able to shoot the birds of prey brought in by Upstate Bird of Prey rescue.
+And we were still able to shoot the birds of prey brought in by Smoky Mountain Raptor Center.
 They are extraordinary to work with and are doing excellent work with these birds.

 In the end, the Tremont workshop is my reunion with my photog family.
 While that has historically been a small core group of instructors and repeat participants, the Tremont photography family is growing as participants connect and find peace here.
 Of the 36 participants this time, 21 were repeat attendees.
 It was such a comfort to see familiar faces and share our love of Tremont.
 More heartening still was seeing the newcomers embrace it and want to return as well, even with the challenges thrown at them for their first experience at the workshop.